react-declarative/react-declarative/NOTES.md

 3. **Product first, infrastructure second**

     The `react-declarative` includes everything you need to build a [PWA](https://en.wikipedia.org/wiki/Progressive_web_app).
 Avoid [R&D](https://en.wikipedia.org/wiki/Research_and_development), it cost a lot.
 Use build-in components.
 If not good enough for a first look then overthink the layout, not a code

+## Reduce algoritm difficullty when working with oriented graphs

+> The real useful note for working with oriented graphs

+Hey!
+If you need to implement context search in something with nested groups go check [src/components/RecordView/context/SearchContext](./src/components/RecordView/context/SearchContext/SearchContext.tsx).
+There is a quite usefull [deepFlat](./src/components/RecordView/utils/deepFlat.ts) utils which helps to iterate oriented graph nodes with `O(N)` difficulty.
+As a first attempt, try It with [TDD](https://en.wikipedia.org/wiki/Test-driven_development).
+FYN for experiments there is a [test unit with mock oriented graph](./src/utils/__tests__/deepFlat.test.ts)